aduermael/ulule-tools/README.md

 project id>
 # enter a name for following sync operation
 sync name>
+# leave blank to sync everything
+# entering the name of a previous sync will result
+# in syncing only orders that were invalid
+# (missing address, name, etc.)
+only invalid orders from sync>
 # be patient while syncing rewards & orders
 ```